 11. T20’s shorter format means there’s more chance of an upset

 With fewer overs and less time in the game, T20 will always give the underdog a fighting chance.
 Just ask England, who despite their good overall record have lost twice to the Netherlands at the World T20.

 Join us this summer at the T20

-Follow us on Facebook or keep your eye on our dedicated cricket page for the latest news, discounted tickets and competitions to help you enjoy all the thrills of T20 at the Sharks home ground in Hove, Sussex.
+Follow us on Facebook for the latest news and competitions to help you enjoy all the thrills of T20 at the Sharks home ground in Hove, Sussex.

 Meet Sussex paceman Jofra Archer, one of the world’s most exciting young cricketers